-Plenum Opening Delevation of the Plenum Opening Delevation of the Plenum Opening Opening Delevation of the Plenum Opening Openi the furnace on a factory-supplied cased coil.
+NOTE: It is recommended that the perforated supply-air duct flanges be completely removed from furnace when installing the furnace on a factory-supplied cased coil or coil box.
 To remove the supply-air duct flange, use wide duct pliers or hand seamers to bend flange back and forth until it breaks off.
 Be careful of sharp edges.
 (See Figure 23)